pulsar-edit/spell-check/README.md

 You can override this from the _Spell Check_ settings in the Settings View (<kbd>cmd-,</kbd>).
 The Grammars config option is a list of scopes for which the package will check for spelling errors.

-To enable _Spell Check_ for your current file type: put your cursor in the file, open the [Command Palette](https://github.com/atom/command-palette)
+To enable _Spell Check_ for your current file type: put your cursor in the file, open the [Command Palette](https://github.com/pulsar-edit/command-palette)
 (<kbd>cmd-shift-p</kbd> for Mac or <kbd>ctrl-shift-p</kbd> for Windows or Linux), and run the `Editor: Log Cursor Scope` command.
 This will trigger a notification which will contain a list of scopes.
 The first scope that's listed is the one you should add to the list of scopes in the settings for the _Spell Check_ package.
 Here are some examples: `source.coffee`, `text.plain`, `text.html.basic`.

 ## Changing the dictionary

-Except for Mac, Atom needs to know what language to use to perform spell-checking.
+Except for Mac, Pulsar needs to know what language to use to perform spell-checking.
 To list these, set the "Locales" configuration option to the [IETF tag](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry) (en-US, fr-FR, etc).
 More than one language can be used, simply separate them by commas.

-If no locale is given, then Atom will attempt to infer the language based on environment variables and settings.
+If no locale is given, then Pulsar will attempt to infer the language based on environment variables and settings.

-If any value is given for the "Locales", then Atom will not automatically add the browser language.
+If any value is given for the "Locales", then Pulsar will not automatically add the browser language.
 So, if your browser is United States English (`en-US`), leaving this blank will still do US English checking.
 However, if it the "Locales" is set to French (`fr-FR`), then the checker will only check French.
 If the "Locales" is set to `en-US, fr-FR`, then both languages will be checked.

 ### Missing Languages